 1. Begin your visit at Castelvecchio

-From the Porta Nuova train station, head north and you will reach the castle in about 15 minutes.
-This castle was build using distinct red-colored bricks and has an adjoining bridge that connects the two sides of the city divided by the Adige River.
-There is a museum attached to the castle that you can visit (6 Euros).
+From the Porta Nuova train station, head north and you will reach Castelvecchio in about 15 minutes.
+This medieval castle was built in the mid-14th century using distinct red-colored bricks and has an adjoining bridge that connects the two sides of the city divided by the Adige River.
+It served as the city’s defensive fortification system against invasions and rebellion, and offered the ruling della Scala family a secure route to escape from the city.

 2. Walk across the Ponte di Castelvecchio